cri-o/cri-o/docs/crio.conf.5.md

 # DESCRIPTION
 The CRI-O configuration file specifies all of the available configuration options and command-line flags for the [crio(8) OCI Kubernetes Container Runtime daemon][crio], but in a TOML format that can be more easily modified and versioned.

+CRI-O supports partial configuration reload during runtime, which can be done by sending SIGHUP to the running process.
+Currently supported options are explicitly marked with 'This option supports live configuration reload'.

 The default crio.conf is located at /etc/crio/crio.conf.

 # FORMAT